Consumer use of generative AI rises to 73%, survey finds

 The agentic revolution is redefining the talent lifecycle

-AI agents are pushing firms to redesign jobs, promotion paths and performance measures as human managers shift towards orchestration.
+AI agents are forcing firms to redesign jobs, promotion paths and performance metrics as automation spreads through enterprise teams.

 Last month